mategarb/GeneSPIDER2/README.md

 Independent control of these properties in simulations is key to drawing conclusions about which inference method to use in a given condition and what performance to expect from it, as well as to obtain properties representative of real biological systems.

 Results:
-We present a Matlab package \gs for generation and analysis of networks and data in a dynamical systems framework with focus on the ability to vary properties.
+We present a Matlab package GeneSPIDER for generation and analysis of networks and data in a dynamical systems framework with focus on the ability to vary properties.
 It supplies essential components that have been missing and wrappers to existing network inference methods in common use.
 \gs contains tools for controlling and evaluating network topology (random, small-world, scale-free), stability of linear time-invariant systems, signal to noise ratio (SNR), and network Interampatteness.
 Procedures for design of perturbation experiments, bootstrapping, analysis of linear dependence, sample selection, scaling of SNR, and performance evaluation are included.